Permafrost/Tundra/README.md

     * `$key.target` is the new simple or fully qualified key that the source key will be renamed to.

+* #### tundra.pipeline:sort

+  Sorts the top-level elements in the pipeline by their keys in natural ascending order.

 * #### tundra.pipeline:substitute

   Attempts variable substitution on every string element in the